andreacardelli/pitbullcache/README.md

 Currently the cache systems abstracted by PitBullCache are:

-- File System: uses file system to save data saved in a directory containing the serialized data.
+- File System: uses file system to save data in a directory containing the serialized data one file for each unique key
 - Redis (Predis\Client)
 - Amazon S3 (tpyo/amazon-s3-php-class)